 You already made a great investment when you installed your home solar power system.
 Investing in solar panel cleaning equipment is the next step to maintain and care for that investment.
 Accessing your solar panels can be the most challenging part of the cleaning process.
-Our solar panel cleaning kit contains the tools you need to simplify that process and is available for purchase on-line at Westech Equipment and Amazon.
+Our solar panel cleaning kit contains the tools you need to simplify that process and is available for purchase on-line at Westech Equipment.

 Why clean your solar panels?

 Experts in the industry believe dirty panels produce up to 25 percent less energy than regularly cleaned panels.
 Some brands of panels may lose as much as 40 percent efficiency when they aren’t cleaned!
 In addition to decreasing the efficiency of your solar panels, neglecting to clean them could shorten their life or even void your warranty.
 Check your manufacturer and installer warranties to find out how often your panels should be cleaned and if there are special instructions for cleaning your specific brand of panels.

 The widely held standard for cleaning solar panels is once every six months or at least once per year.
 Solar panels are generally self-cleaning, but in particularly dry areas or where panel tilt is minimal, dust and other substances such as bird droppings can build up over time.
 This will impact the amount of electricity generated by your solar panels.
 Grime and bird poop doesn’t need to cover an entire panel to have an effect.
 When parts of your solar panels are covered, those parts of your panels are useless.
 In this particular situation cleaning solar panels may need to be done more frequently.

 After the winter and summer seasons you will most likely see the most residue build up.
 Consider adding this task to your regular spring and fall clean-up activities.
 It’s no different than cleaning your windows and outdoor lighting or keeping your gutters free from debris.
 All these systems work more efficiently when they are clean and well maintained.

 When is the best time of day to clean?